Insight

 Which next steps can be derived directly from the article.

-• Document exceptions, approvals, and manual loops before selecting a platform
+• Make exceptions, approvals, escalations, and manual loops visible before selecting a platform

-• Treat logging, error handling, ownership, and operating responsibility as design topics
+• Treat logging, error handling, ownership, and operating responsibility as part of the architecture decision

-• Judge automation by real relief, rollout fit, and governance instead of demo appeal
+• Judge automation stacks by real relief, team fit, governance, and rollout practicality instead of demo appeal

 Comparable situations